eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts1-eudi-wallet-trust-mark.md

 **EWTM-U10**: As a physically impaired User of a EUDI Wallet, I want to have accessibility support within realisation of the requirements set in **EWTM-U4** - **EWTM-9**.

-> Note: Accessibility considerations from [WCAG 2.1](https://www.w3.org/TR/WCAG21/) such as screen reader compatibility, color contrast, or keyboard navigation must to be addressed in the end-user implementation and guidelines to be provided.
+> Note: Accessibility considerations from [WCAG 2.1](https://www.w3.org/TR/WCAG21/) such as screen reader compatibility, color contrast, or keyboard navigation must be addressed in the end-user implementation and guidelines to be provided.
 Users with visual impairments, cognitive disabilities, or low digital literacy may face challenges in:
 >
 > * perceiving the Trust Mark (e.g., reliance on visual-only indicators),
 > * understanding certification status (e.g., clarity of meaning in B1-level local language) or